 PET fibers are manufactured by the Fiber extrusion process.
 The main raw material for fiber production is granules of PET.
 A single screw extruder is used for PET processing.
 One extruder may have 20-100 extrusion dies.
 The number of holes in the extrusion dies for spinning is distributed according to the fineness of the threads for 100-2000.
 The hole diameter of extrusion dies IS 0.2-0.6 mm.

 Polyester is a versatile textile fiber, as it comes in a range of colors and can be woven into patterns.
 It is a cheap alternative to natural fibers such as wool.

-Heat resistance, adhesion PET tapes are used for powder coating masking, High-temperature paintings, and galvanization.
+Heat resistance and adhesion PET tapes are used for powder coating masking, High-temperature paintings, and galvanization.
 Other applications of PET tapes include audio/videotapes as well as mechanical components.

 Plastic bottles create environmental problems.
 More than 7.5 million tons of PET waste are dumped into the environment annually.

-Ideonella sakaiensis is a bacterium from the genus Ideonella and family Comamonadaceae which is used to breaking down PET plastic.
+Ideonella sakaiensis is a bacterium from the genus Ideonella and the family Comamonadaceae which is used to break down PET plastic.
 It was observed that this bacterium uses two different enzymes that reacted with water to break down PET plastics into terephthalic acid and ethylene glycol.
-These substances which on their own pose no threat to the environment.
+These substances on their own pose no threat to the environment.